Best practices

 For example, one of your teams is responsible for Product import but the business validation usually delays the Product import for 1-2 days, and another team that imports Prices is very fast in importing the data, the Import API keeps the Price data for up of 48 hours and waits for the Product to be imported.

-- You can import as much data you need using the Import API, keeping the best practices on Rate Limit and payload size per request in mind.
-For more information on optimization, see optimizing performance.
+You can import as much data you need using the Import API, keeping in mind the best practices for rate limits and payload size per request.
+For more information on optimization, see optimize performance.

 Rate limits

 status.
-In other cases, the Import API will handle the retry internally and you need not retry.
+In other cases, the Import API will handle the retry internally without you needing to do anything.What not to do

 - Do not send duplicate import requests concurrently.
 Since the Import API imports data asynchronously, the order is not guaranteed.
 It may also lead to a concurrent modification error.

-- In case of errors, do not query Import Operations or the Import Summary endpoint repeatedly without fixing the problems as it may slow down the import process.
-If required, debug to find out more details and retry after fixing the problems.
+- In case of errors, do not query Import Operations or the Import Summary endpoint frequently without fixing the problems as it may slow down the import process.
+For assistance in debugging issues or errors, query the Import Operation and consult the